Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Use Case: Binary Questionnaire

-For unbalanced datasets we observe one of the open problems when translating tangles into practice; the gap problem discussed in Appendix~\ref{app:subsec:gap}.
-In a nutshell the gap problem arises from the fact that in practice we never consider all possible bipartitions.
-We get a sorted subset of all possible cuts, that might not cover the set of datapoints uniformly but might have gaps or large jumps between the cost of cuts.
-For example many very unbalanced bipartitions followed by a random cut.
-If we then consider a small agreement parameter $\agree$ and the gap in the cost gets too large, the consistency condition becomes weaker and many of the tangle properties get lost.
-This becomes especially visible in datasets where we consider highly unbalanced but non hierarchical settings, where the clusters differ a lot in their density.
+For unbalanced datasets, we observe one of the open problems when translating tangles into practice; the gap problem discussed in Appendix~\ref{app:subsec:gap}.
+In a nutshell, the gap problem arises from the fact that we never consider all possible bipartitions in practice.
+We get a sorted subset of all possible cuts that might not cover the set of data points uniformly.
+Therefore, we might have gaps or large jumps between the cost of cuts -- for example, many unbalanced bipartitions followed by a random cut.
+This phenomenon becomes especially visible in datasets that consider highly unbalanced but non-hierarchical settings, where the clusters differ significantly in density.
 The middle image of Figure~\ref{fig:mind:noise} shows the performance of tangles compared to $k$-means.
-We observe that, with increasing noise, the algorithm discover significantly more tangles than there are clusters, before the number of found clusters quickly drops to one.
+We observe that, with increasing noise, the algorithm discovers significantly more tangles than there are clusters before the number of found clusters quickly drops to one.

-Generally the algorithm takes parameters, and we can reduce the influence of these gaps by adjusting the agreement parameter or the threshold $\CostUpper$ (see also Appendix~\ref{app:subsec:gap}, Section~\ref{sub:design_choices}).
-Fine tuning the parameters is not the goal in the end and we believe that there are other methods of post-processing the tangle search tree to avoid this.
-To highlight that tangles can also yield better results and the tangle search tree holds all the information, we ran the same experiment with a tighter bound on the size of the smallest cluster.
-This results in the tangle search tree becoming inconsistent earlier, and reassembles to early stopping the algorithm or choosing a smaller maximal order $\CostUpper$.
-In this case we set the agreement parameter $a$ to $\frac{2}{3}$ the size of the smallest cluster.
-Left plot of Figure~\ref{fig:mind:noise} shows the improvement when better estimating $a$, proving that the hierarchy of the tangles search tree contains the correct cluster structure.
+We can reduce the influence of these gaps by adjusting the agreement parameter or the threshold $\CostUpper$ (see also Appendix~\ref{app:subsec:gap}, Section~\ref{sub:design_choices}).
+However, fine-tuning the parameters is not the goal in the end, and we believe there are other methods of post-processing the tangle search tree to avoid this, such as pruning.
+To highlight that tangles can also yield better results, and the tangle search tree holds all the information, we ran the same experiment with a tighter bound on the size of the smallest cluster.
+The larger agreement parameter results in the tangle search tree becoming inconsistent earlier and reassembles to early stopping the algorithm or choosing a smaller maximal order $\CostUpper$.
+In this case, we set the agreement parameter $a$ to $\frac{2}{3}$ the size of the smallest cluster.
+The left plot of Figure~\ref{fig:mind:noise} shows the improvement when better estimating $a$, proving that the hierarchy of the tangles search tree contains the correct cluster structure.